allisonmachado/blog.allison.bsb.br/posts/python-beginner-questions.md

 ---
-title: "30 Python beginner questions"
+title: "Python beginner questions"
 date: "2023-02-07"
 ---

-In an attempt to learn a little bit of Python, I was taking notes of some questions that popped into my mind.
+In an attempt to learn a little bit of Python :snake:, I was taking notes of some questions that popped into my mind.

-Here it is, unfortunately in no particular reasonable order, but still maybe it can help someone else trying to learn the language basics:
+Here they are, unfortunately in no reasonable order, but maybe still helpful :sweat_smile:...

 * [How do I create static class variables and methods?][1]
 * [What does the double and single asterisk mean?][2]